johnhunter/oo/README.md

 	</dd>
 </dl>

-*Standing on the shoulders of giants: Docg Crockford, John Resig, Stoyan Stefanov.*
+*Standing on the shoulders of giants: Doug Crockford, John Resig, Stoyan Stefanov.*